Beer in Ukraine: Beer during the 2022 Russian invasion of Ukraine

 Many beer breweries worldwide are brewing beer where a part of the revenue is donated to Ukraine, as shown on the website brewforukraine.beer.
 Untappd also started a campaign to support Ukrainian beers.

-Also after the invasion in 2022 the brewmaster Jeremy Duncan went to the brewing room at the Anheuser-Busch brewery in Newark, which made Chernigivske, a Ukrainian beer, to raise money to donate to humanitarian aid in Ukraine.
-Kegs were filled for American distribution and cans for Canadian distribution at the brewing facility in Newark, N.J.
+Also after the invasion in 2022, brewmaster Jeremy Duncan went to the brewing room at the Anheuser-Busch brewery in Newark, which made Chernigivske, a Ukrainian beer, to raise money to donate to humanitarian aid in Ukraine.
+Kegs were filled for American distribution and cans for Canadian distribution at the brewing facility in Newark, New Jersey.